 - It is featured with molecular interaction networks, protein structure, and protein data.

-- It offers gene integration and annotation pathways and collects data from curated sources gene ontology enrichment analysis.
+- It offers gene integration and annotation pathways and collects data from curated sources for gene ontology enrichment analysis.

 Features of BioPerl